-Place a stop order.
+Place a stop loss or conditional entry order.
 If you provide a value for limitOffset, it will place a stop limit order, or a stop market order without.
 Where supported, the order will be placed with 'reduce only' enabled to ensure it can only reduce your position size (not increase it).

 Place a trailing stop market order.

 Place a trailing take profit order.
 This initially waits for the price to reach the `triggerOffset`.
 When that price is touched, a [trailing stop order](/docs/automated-trading/trailing-stop-order) order is started, that trails the price by `offset`.